 But while today’s Antarctic journeys are a welcoming mix of creature comforts and endless adventure, it’s the explorers who came before us that paved the way for these much more accessible experiences.

-Here are the stories of five such heroic explorers, and the famous Antarctic expeditions that have left enduring marks on this last unknown continent.
+Here are the stories of five such heroic explorers and the famous Antarctic expeditions that have left enduring marks on this last unknown continent.

-Roald Amundsen’s South Pole Expedition
+1. Roald Amundsen’s South Pole Expedition

 When Norwegian explorer Roald Amundsen reached the South Pole in 1911, his getting there was a series of fateful twists.
 Amundsen is one of the world’s great polar explorers, and his history with the White Continent began in 1872 as part of Adrien de Gerlache’s Belgian Antarctic Expedition.
-At 25-year-of-age, Amundsen was serving as first mate aboard the RV Belgica.
+At the age of 25, Amundsen was serving as first mate aboard the RV Belgica.
 It inadvertently became the first expedition to overwinter in Antarctica, when the research ship became stuck within pack ice in the sea off Alexander Island, west of the Antarctic Peninsula.
 The Belgica eventually returned north before ever reaching the continent.

-Amundsen’s true ambition was to become the first explorer to reach the North Pole, one that was thwarted when he learned that his former colleague, Frederick Cook—who accompanied him onboard the Belgica—and American Robert Peary both laid claim to the distinction.
 So Amundsen set his sights on the South Pole instead, despite knowing that British Royal Navy officer Robert F. Scott had already publicly announced his bid to be the first party to reach it.
 Amundsen simply sent Scott a telegram reading, “Beg leave to inform you Fram proceeding Antarctic.
 Amundsen,” and from that point onward, the race to the Pole was on.

-On June 3, 1910, Amundsen’s Fram departed Oslo, Norway, and sailed for nearly six months toward the Antarctic continentthough his crew originally thought they were heading north to explore the Arctic Basin.
-On January 14, 1911, the ship arrived at the eastern edge of Antarctica’s Ross Ice Shelf, a massive and enormously thick body of floating ice that’s about the size of France, and set up camp.
-The location of this Amundsen’s base—about 60 miles closer to the Pole than Scott’s own—would prove essential in the explorer’s eventual success, as was his use of sleigh dogs to help reach the Pole, rather than Scott’s own mix of dogs, ponies, motor sledges and man-hauling.
+On June 3, 1910, Amundsen’s Fram departed Oslo, Norway, and sailed for nearly six months toward the Antarctic continent—though his crew originally thought they were heading north to explore the Arctic Basin.
+On January 14, 1911, the ship arrived at the eastern edge of Antarctica’s Ross Ice Shelf (a massive and enormously thick body of floating ice that’s about the size of France) and set up camp.

 In fact, Amundsen was extremely well-versed in how to survive harsh Arctic conditions, thanks to the time he’d spent among King William Island’s Inuit people while looking for the Northwest Passage.
 For his Antarctic journey, Amundsen traded in the heavy wool clothing he’d worn on past expeditions for Inuit-style furred skins, learned to dog sled, and implemented the knowledge of working in unison with the overall landscape, rather than trying to fight it.